Costa Concordia disaster: Refloating and removal

 In December 2013, invitations were issued by Costa to 12 companies to tender for the dismantling of Costa Concordia, in France, Italy, Norway, Turkey and the UK.
 On 30 June 2014 the Italian Government endorsed Costa's decision to have the vessel dismantled at Genoa by Italian companies Saipem, Mariotti and San Giorgio.

 On 1 February 2014 a Spanish diver working on the Costa Concordia wreck died after cutting his leg on a sheet of metal.
 He was brought to the surface alive by a fellow diver, but later died.
 This was the only death to occur during the Costa Concordia salvage operation.

-On 14 July 2014 salvage operators re-floated Costa Concordia off its submerged platform and towed the ship laterally a short distance from the coast.
-On 23 July 2014, Costa Concordia began its final journey to the Port of Genoa.
+On 14 July 2014 salvage operators re-floated Costa Concordia off her submerged platform and towed the ship laterally a short distance from the coast.
+On 23 July 2014, Costa Concordia began her final journey to the Port of Genoa.

 Scrapping

 On 27 July 2014, Costa Concordia arrived in Genoa where it was moored against a wharf that had been specially prepared to receive the vessel for dismantling.
 On 11 May 2015, Costa Concordia was towed to the Superbacino dock in Genoa to remove the upper decks and superstructure.
-The last of the sponsons were removed in August 2016 and the hull was taken into Genoa drydock No. 4 on the 1 September for final dismantling.
-Final scrapping of the ship was completed on July 7, 2017, with 53,000 tons of material having been recycled.
+The last of the sponsons were removed in August 2016 and the hull was taken into Genoa drydock No. 4 on 1 September for final dismantling.
+Final scrapping of the ship was completed on 7 July 2017, with 53,000 tons of material having been recycled.